-Desexing your cat is required by law, but it is also the socially responsible and accepted thing to do.
+Desexing your cat is required by law, but it is also the socially responsible thing to do.

 Uncontrolled cat breeding is a huge problem for Tasmania.
 If more cats are desexed, there will be fewer unwanted and neglected kittens in our community.

 There are many benefits to having your cat desexed

 It stops unwanted litters, reducing the problem and costs of unwanted pets

 It reduces undesirable behaviours, such as spraying, fighting, roaming and yowling